RGirish/Personal-Android-Projects/README.md

 In February 2014, a friend and I conducted a week-long workshop on Android Developmemnt on behalf of [Stigmata Techno Solutions](http://www.stigmata.co.in) in St.Joseph's College of Engineering, Chennai, India.
 We covered the basics and some advanced topics, for a class of 30 junior undergraduate students.
 This repo has the contents of the study material that I created for this sake and a lot of sample applications that I created during the workshop to demonstrate the concepts.

 *Tech stuff: Used [Reveal JS](http://lab.hakim.se/reveal-js/#/) - a HTML Presentation Framework - for the presentations.
 And of course, Java/XML for the apps.*

+##International Birthday Reminder

+An Application for birthday reminders.
+Just with a little different touch!
+I find it hard to remember birthdays of the loved ones in a different Time Zone - to send my wishes at 00:00.
+This application (which is in progress) will let you set the timezone of your loved one, and it will remind you in your time to wish him/her at 00:00.